 Paul Gambaccini, producer Clare Bramley, a camera crew, make-up artist and I trekked to Vera’s home in Sussex, to film a documentary.
 When it was time for tea, I volunteered to wash the cups.
-Just as she was digging out the Fairy Liquid from under the sink, in through the back door, right beside the draining board, came DVL's daughter Virginia (who lives next-door), with soup for Mother's lunch.
-Startled by the flinging-open door, I jumped, knocked the saucepan flying, and its steaming contents over everyone present.
+Just as she was digging out the Fairy Liquid from under the sink, in through the back door beside the draining board came DVL's daughter Virginia (who lives next-door), with soup for Mother's lunch.
+Startled by the flinging-open door, I jumped, knocked the saucepan out of Virginia's hand, and its contents over everyone present.
 At least I caught the brunt of it.
-I spent the remains of the day dripping in apparent vomit.
+I spent the rest of the day dripping in apparent vomit.

-Vera laughed like a trouper.
+Vera thought it hilarious.
 She turned not a snowy hair.
-I understood why as I listened to her reminisce about expeditions to Burma during the Second World War, when she endured long, arduous journeys by seaplane and on foot to bring a shred of home to far-flung, homesick soldiers.
+I understood why as I listened to her reminisce about expeditions to Burma during the Second World War, when she endured long, arduous journeys by seaplane and on foot to bring a shred of home to homesick soldiers.

 'I slept on a stretcher between two chairs,' she said.
 ‘There wasn't always water to drink, let alone to wash with.
 Dinner was most often a bowl of rice with a spoonful of jam.
 It didn't bother me.
 Those were the conditions our boys were putting up with.
 Who was I to demand better?
 They were the ones who were risking their lives, not me.'

-She was ninety-three at the time.
-Her face was beautiful in the flesh.
-Like a child’s.
+She was ninety-three when we met.
+Her face was beautiful, like a child’s.
 There was a poignant moment in her bedroom, while she was dressing for the shoot, when she couldn't bend down to do up her shoes.
-She asked me if I'd mind doing it.
-Thus did I kneel at the feet of one of the most influential figures of the 20th Century.
+She asked me if I'd do it.
+I knelt at the feet of one of the most influential figures of the twentieth century.
 I think of it to this day.

 Divas take note.
-All those backstage demands, all those far-fetched contract riders - piles of fluffy white towels, Smarties with the orange ones taken out, crates of perfectly-chilled Bollinger - you're having a laugh.
-Dame Vera, a legend and an entire nation's sweetheart, left her toddler at home and suffered unthinkable hardship to sing for servicemen offering their lives in the name of liberty.
+All your backstage demands, all those far-fetched contract riders - piles of fluffy white towels, Smarties with the orange ones taken out, crates of perfectly-chilled Bollinger - you're having a laugh.
+Dame Vera, a legend and a nation's sweetheart, left her toddler at home and suffered withering hardship to sing for servicemen who were risking their lives.
 There ain't nothing like a Dame.

 There'll Always Be an England.
 We'll Meet Again.
 Happy 100th Birthday and God bless you, Ma’am.
-Everyone buy the record: 'Vera Lynn 100', featuring the likes of Alfie Boe and Aled Jones.
+Everyone buy the record: 'Vera Lynn 100', featuring Alfie Boe and Aled Jones.
 She becomes, today, the oldest artist in history to release a new album.

-Footnote on the doc: thanks to the greed and deceit of its backers, the film has never yet been aired.
-Out of respect for Dame Vera, it absolutely should be.
+Footnote on the doc: thanks to the greed and deceit of its backers, the film we made has never been aired.
+Out of respect to Dame Vera, it should be.
 I saw Paul Gambaccini at Mike Batt’s new musical Men Who March Away on Friday night (the lead character, Katherine Grayling, is Vera personified).
-Paul, like Clare and me, is enraged.
+Paul is similarly enraged.
 There are other villains to tackle right now.
-But we’ll get there.
+We’ll get there.